sharkymark/v2-templates/api.md

     <summary>Details about a workspace</summary>
 <br/><br/>

-To see workspace details like its template, owner, and resources
+To see workspace details like its template, owner, and resources.

 ```sh
 curl --request GET \